xy-liao/jp2forge_web/docs/user_guide.md

 The system supports batch conversion of multiple files in one job.

+**File Size Limit:** The maximum allowed file size for uploads is 100MB per file.
+Larger files will need to be reduced before uploading.

 ## Understanding Compression Options

 JP2Forge offers four compression modes, each suited to different needs: